alarmfox/curriculum-vitae/main.typ

 - *Built an air-quality monitoring platform.* Developed an IoT solution using LoRaWAN sensors, a WeatherLink station and custom embedded systems; operated gateways, normalized data, created dashboards and alerts for stakeholders.
 - *Engineered automation for smart gates.* Created the control architecture for metro network gates, integrating smart validators and supervising differential circuit breakers via Modbus TCP for monitoring and safety.
 - *Developed a Wi-Fi traffic and passenger-flow analytics app.* Processed SNMP traps from Cisco WLCs to extract passenger-flow insights and support operational planning.
-- *Administered Cisco networks and access.* Managed LAN/WLAN infrastructure, applied WPA2-Enterprise policies, integrated Active Directory for authentication, and implemented a guest portal via PacketFence.
+- *Administered Cisco networks and access.* Managed LAN infrastructure, applied WPA2-Enterprise policies, integrated Active Directory for authentication, and implemented a guest portal via PacketFence.

 #work(
   title: "Software Developer",